basitsk09/test/README.md

           // Await the API call and capture the response const response = await callApi('/RW04/saveAddRow', singleRowPayload, 'POST');

-          // MODIFIED LOGIC:
-          // If the row was new (dbId was 0) and the backend returned a new rowId, update it.
-          // This matches the `return resultMap.put("rowId", rowId);` from the Java code. if (row.dbId === 0 && response && response.data && response.data.rowId) {
+          // If the row was new (dbId was 0) and the backend returned a new rowId, update it. if (row.dbId === 0 && response && response.data && response.data.rowId) {
             // Update the dbId and key in our temporary array. updatedRows[i].dbId = response.data.rowId;